SharpCX/MQTT-PHP-Experiments/README.md

 ### recieve.php

-This is an example of a script that receives MQTT messages on the topic roomTemp and posts them to pachube
+This is an example of a script that receives MQTT messages on the topic roomTemp and posts them to pachube.
+It depends on the official pachube API.